darwino/darwino-documentation/UI Libraries/SRV - Micro Services.md

 See: `AppMicroServicesFactory.java`

-## Consuming a micro service
+## Consuming a micro service in JavaScript
 Darwino provides a very convenient helper `MicroServices`, to invoke the services.
 Simply pass the name, the parameters and fetch the result.
-Then, either get the result or handle the error
+Then, either get the result or handle the error:

     new MicroServices()
       .name(valid?"HelloWorld":"fake")